 Fr.
 Greg was preacher at the annual Red Mass, which according to medieval tradition the archdiocese hosts each October for Roman Catholic attorneys, judges, and other legal workers.
 I was along as a member of the traditional ecumenical and interfaith cheering session, organized by Fr.
 Alexei Smith, the archdiocese’s veteran ecumenical and interfaith missioner.

 I can only imagine how Fr.
 Greg’s witness fell on the ears of those in charge of the institutions in which so many Dannys get chewed up and lost.
-We have so much work to make our society fairer, to secure equal opportunity for all.
+We have so much work to do to make our society fairer, to secure equal opportunity for all.
 But in the meantime, Fr.
 Greg and his colleagues are laboring in the world as they find it, saving one life at a time.

 The lessons continued to fall from his lips, almost all of them about the shame and hopelessness that fall over kids’ shoulders.
 “Once you meet the God of love,” he said, “you fire all the other gods.”
 Riffing on the gospel reading, he said, “Stay awake, because while death is of course coming, life is happening, and you want to be there for it.”
 He’s straightforward about the impact he has, not to clothe himself with righteousness but to sing to his listeners about the power we have to make a difference, all the time.
 He said one Homeboy client told him, “Because Fr.
 Greg believed in me, I decided to believe in myself.
 The best way I could show my appreciation was to change my life.”